aferreeira/terraform-ecs-fargate-deploy/README.md

 ├── terraform.tfvars
 ```

-:shipit: `region`   = You can choose the AWS region to deploy your environment
+:shipit: `region`   = "us-east-1" //You can choose the AWS region to deploy your environment

-:shipit: `app-name` = You need to set the repo name of your application
+:shipit: `app-name` = "event-checker" //You need to set the repo name of your application

 ## set workspace for stage environment
 ```bash